ALK To Become Sole Manufacturer And Distributor Of Skin Antigen Test For Penicillin Allergy

 No reagent, test, or combination of tests will completely assure that a reaction to penicillin therapy will not occur.
 The value of the PRE-PEN skin test alone as a means of assessing the risk of administering therapeutic penicillin (when penicillin is the preferred drug of choice) in the following situations is not established:

 Adult patients who give no history of clinical penicillin hypersensitivity.
-Paediatric patients.
+Pediatric patients.

 In addition, the clinical value of PRE-PEN where exposure to penicillin is suspected as a cause of a current drug reaction or in patients who are undergoing routine allergy evaluation is not known.
 Likewise, the clinical value of PRE-PEN skin tests alone in determining the risk of administering semisynthetic penicillins (phenoxymethylpenicillin, ampicillin, carbenicillin, dicloxacillin, methicillin, nafcillin, oxacillin, amoxicillin), cephalosporin-derived antibiotics, and penem antibiotics is not known.